Derby: Sport

 Derby gained a high profile in sport following the appointment of Brian Clough as manager of Derby County F.C. in 1967.
 Promotion to the Football League First Division was achieved in 1969, and County were champions of the English league three years later.
-Following Clough's resignation in 1973, his successor Dave Mackay guided Derby County to another league title in 1975, but this remains to date the club's last major trophy; relegation followed in 1980 and top flight status was not regained until 1987, since when Derby have spent a total of 11 seasons (1987–1991, 1996–2002, 2007–2008) in the top flight.
+Following Clough's resignation in 1973, his successor Dave Mackay guided Derby County to another league title in 1975, but this remains to date the club's last major trophy; relegation followed in 1980 and top flight status was not regained until 1987, after which Derby spent a total of 11 seasons (1987–1991, 1996–2002, 2007–2008) in the top flight.
 Other former managers of the club include Arthur Cox, Jim Smith, John Gregory and George Burley.
 Former players include Colin Todd, Roy McFarland (who both later had brief and unsuccessful stints as manager at the club), Dave Mackay, Peter Shilton, Dean Saunders, Craig Short, Marco Gabbiadini, Horacio Carbonari, Fabrizio Ravanelli, Steve Bloomer and Tom Huddlestone.
 The club moved from its century-old Baseball Ground in 1997 to the new Pride Park Stadium.
 The club's most recent spell as a top-division (FA Premier League) club ended in May 2008 after just one season, during which the club won just one out of 38 league games and finished with just 11 points, the lowest in the history of the Premier League.

 There are three senior non-league football clubs based in the city.
 Mickleover Sports play at Station Road, Mickleover, and are members of the EvoStik Northern Premier League (the seventh level of the English football league system).
 Graham Street Prims and Borrowash Victoria are both members of the East Midlands Counties League (level ten) and play on adjacent grounds at the Asterdale complex in Spondon.